 Van Geffen makes the viewer think about their own relationship to life and death, as can be clearly seen in The Last Month (2020).
 Ten films always show the same hand.
 Sometimes the hand moves busily, sometimes it seems to comfort itself.
 The hand moves more and more slowly, loses color, life slowly disappears.
 The artist carefully zooms in on different emotions and creates poetic images.
 The references to classical images from our rich art history are subtle.

-The photos from the Unsharp Days (2018) series refer to the mysterious, misty dream portraits of painter Matthijs Maris.
+The photos from the Unfocused Days (2018) series refer to the mysterious, misty dream portraits of painter Matthijs Maris.

 EAT LOVE DIE